cs205-group11/amazon-recommendation-system/index.md

 The final element.
 ```

+Our entire source code can be found in our [github repository](https://github.com/JinZhaoHong/cs205_amazon_recommendation).

 ## How to Use our Code

 To get started, follow [Guide: First Access to AWS](https://docs.google.com/document/d/1pbawfF3BNtT4iviQ5ZcMwNi9DNxjcZCqIQxcN1afV8I/edit) to create an AWS account and key pairs for remote log in.